ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Adapter for Oracle User's Manual.md

 #### Data Constraints

--   A primary key must exist in the table which will be replicated.
+-   Primary key is required in the table to be replicated.
--   There should be no modifications on the primary key which will be replicated.
+-   To be replicated, primary key of the table cannot be modified.
--   The tables in both servers which will be replicated ought to have a column type, sequence, a primary key, and NOT NULL constraint that are identical or compatible from each other.
+-   Tables to be replicated on both servers must have the same order and primary key constraints.

 #### Connection Constraints